saros-project/saros/docs/documentation/getting-started.md

 You can currently only share a single module.
 A module has to adhere to the following restrictions to be shareable through Saros:

 - The module must have exactly one content root.
-- The module must not be a project module.

 Sharing a module will only share resources belonging to that module, not resources belonging to sub-module located inside a content root of the module.
 Creating such a sub-module during a session will lead to an inconsistent state that can not be resolved by Saros.
+See [Known Bugs](#known-bugs).

-### Working with newly created modules
+### Working With Newly Created Modules

 To share a newly created module, you will have to have saved your project at least once before trying to start a session.
 This is necessary as the module file for a new module is only written to disk the first time the module is saved.

 You can check if the module file was written to disk by looking at the base directory of the module.
 It should contain a `*.iml` file with the same name as the module.

-### Excluded resources are not ignored

-Saros/I does not currently ignore excluded resources.
-Instead, such resources will also be shared with the other participants.
+### Resource Exclusion Options Are Not Shared

+Saros/I does not currently share which resources are marked as 'Excluded' with other participants.
+This can lead to a situation where another participant creates a resource on their side that already exists as an excluded resource locally.
+This leads to a session desync.
+See [Known Bugs](#known-bugs).

 ### Number of Participants